Frequently Asked Questions

 Counseling is a means of facilitating personal growth and development through a cooperative effort between a student and a clinician.
 Counseling helps individuals cope more effectively with phase of life transitions, inner conflict, and negative thoughts, feelings and behaviors.
 Counseling can provide encouragement and comfort to those who are struggling with mental health issues and guidance to those whose behaviors are self-defeating.

 Intervention or direct care includes individual, couples, and group counseling.
 These services are available 8:00am-5:00pm Monday through Friday.
-Our counselors specialize in a variety of disorders and utilize different treatment modalities to assist students struggling with, but not exclusive to, stress, anxiety, depression, eating disorders, grief, trauma, identity and cultural struggles.
+Our counselors specialize in a variety of disorders and utilize different treatment modalities to assist students struggling with, but not exclusive to, stress, anxiety, depression, disordered eating, grief, trauma, identity and cultural struggles.

 Crisis Intervention is available 24 hours a day, 7 days per week.
 Same day, walk-in appointments are available each day and determined by need.
 After hours, we have a clinician on call to provide suicide and risk assessments and determine safety plans for students.

 Prevention includes ways to increase mental health awareness and opportunities to engage in healthy coping skills strategies.
 As we provide more preventative programs to students, we hope to promote good mental health practices, decrease crises, and engage students who might be reluctant to seek counseling.
-This includes mental health workshops on a variety of topics including boundaries, healthy relationships, Enneagram, communication skills, the impact of racial injustice in individuals and culture, the mind and body connection and self-care practices.
+This includes mental health workshops on a variety of topics including transition and anxiety, mental wellness practices, stress and time management, healthy relationships and boundaries, and communication.
 Prevention care also includes opportunities to learn and engage in distress techniques that include body movement, mindfulness and breathing techniques.
-The therapy dogs, Judd and Zuko, will be on campus twice per month on Tuesdays from 2:30pm-4:30pm, and therapy dog Liesel will be visiting campus periodically on Saturdays.
-We have a Grounding Room located in the Counseling Center that students can use to decrease their stress, anxiety and trauma triggers.

 Where are counseling services provided?